 Examples showing how the property tax is computed [read]

 The Inland Revenue Ordinance provides for a deductible allowance of 20% on the net assessable value for repair and maintenance purposes, regardless of whether any amount of repair and maintenance has been incurred in the year of assessment.

 Selection to be taxed under profits tax

 A company that owns a property for the earning of rental income can select to be taxed under profits tax.
-However, the selection is only available for corporate owner of the property.
+The selection is only available for the corporate owner of the property.

 Selection for personal assessment